Analysis | A brutal, isolating year leads to baffling battles between good and evil

-Last January, before the coronavirus outbreak began and before voting in the presidential election began, Gallup asked Americans how satisfied they were with the overall quality of life in the United States.
+In January last year, before the coronavirus outbreak began and before voting in the presidential election began, Gallup asked Americans how satisfied they were with the overall quality of life in the United States.
 Eighty-four percent of respondents said they were satisfied.
 In a poll taken this January, released Thursday morning, that figure had fallen to 67 percent.
 Nearly a fifth of the country was satisfied with the quality of life in the United States a year ago and no longer are.

 Again, you understand why.
 It is immediately appreciable to all of us why things feel heavier and grimmer now than they did a year ago.
 With everything smoldering around us, we can't even safely gather with friends, family or social groups without risking our health.
 Instead, the Internet has become our primary mechanism for socializing, rather than a secondary one.
 The pandemic didn't create this shift.
 It just amplified and accelerated it.